 The vehicle Identification Number or VIN, the engine number, and the registration number are the most critical pieces of vehicle identification you must check before buying a second-hand car.
 The VIN is a 17-digit alpha-numeric code that can be found on a metal plate inside the engine bay.
 The engine number can be found on the engine, and the registration number is on the car’s number plate.

-Jot down these important numbers when car shopping to confirm if they match with details as listed on the registration papers.
+Jot down these important numbers when car shopping to confirm that they match with details as listed on the registration papers.
 Be wary if they don’t, the car could be stolen.

 A pre-purchase inspection is an important part of the car buying process whether you’re buying from a dealer or a private seller.
-Get a qualified mechanic to inspect the car.
+If you have inspected the vehicle, for a second opinion it can be beneficial to also get a qualified mechanic to inspect the car.
 The inspection should include the body, engine and all mechanical systems.

 Spending time with the vehicle will give you an idea of how comfortable it is to drive and if everything is working smoothly.
 Ask the seller if you can drive the car on different road surfaces such as flat roads, uphill, highways and areas with sharp cornering.

 The asking price doesn’t have to be the final price.
 Don’t be afraid to negotiate with the seller even if you are only aiming to knock the price down by a small amount.
 Every dollar counts.
 Make a list of any faults you discovered when inspecting the vehicle and use them to drive down the price.

 Before you take the car home, make sure you have all the paperwork needed such as the registration, warranties, and any other documents that relate to the car.
 Make sure you get the original versions not photocopies.